 - Configurable content compression at the gateway to support low-footprint API payloads to support use cases in IoT, wearables, etc

 - Support for integration with third-party services to enable voice-driven applications and chatbots

-- Support for channel-specific APIs and creation of separate architectural layer tailored for front-end channels.
+- Support for channel-specific APIs and creation of separate architectural layers tailored for front-end channels.
 This is commonly referred to in the industry as the BFF pattern (Back-end For Front-end).
-Microservices, exposed through micro gateways are good candidates to build the BFF layer
+Microservices exposed through micro gateways are good candidates to build the BFF layer.

 Does the API Management solution offer a hybrid deployment model?

 DigitMarketTM API manager can be deployed and managed with a hybrid topology - Cloud and on-premise.
-The management layer could be deployed on the Cloud, where as the Gateway could be on-premise or vice-versa.
+The management layer could be deployed on the Cloud, whereas the API Gateway could be on-premise or vice-versa.
 To support such hybrid topology, we provision a separate instance on the Cloud and deploy additional layers of security to allow secure access to the admin APIs of the API management platform.